helrabelo/every-io-challenge/README.md

 - How did you organize your components.
 - Are there any bugs.

-## Before you start

-Feel free to fork this repo.
-If you want to keep things private, that's understandable and we are totally okay with that.
-Once you finish send an invite to these users:

-- @barrypeterson
-- @jmatusevich
-- @falecci
-- @danfsd
-- @mssodhi

 ## Requirements

 See the [prototype](https://www.figma.com/proto/kd49ArXbBt0vi1kBSLkmC1/Code-Challenge?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1) for an example.